GirijaB/RoboND-Rover-Project/writeup_template.md

 My first goal was to make changes in perception code.

 In summary, I Defined the source and destination points.
 Then Took a perspective transform of the input image.
 Applied 3 different thresholds to extract 3 colors images of obstacles, rock samples and navigable terrain.
-Converted each of the valid pixels of above images to rover centric coordinates.
-Converted each of these 3 images' rover centric coordinates to real world coordinates with pix_to_world().
-Updated world_map with red color for obstacle, green for rock sample and blue for navigable terrain.
-The video is at location. "test_mapping.mp4"

 a.
 For Obstacles: I observed that whichever pixels were not part of the navigable terrain, are part of obstacles.
 Also, sample stones were detected as navigable terrain.
 So for detectin obstacles, I have simply used the negation of the condition used to identify navigable terrain pixels.
 Refer to function rocks(img).